chips-blockchain/docker/README.md

     `docker run --net=host --name bet -t -i piggydoughnut/bet:v1.3`

-    All the necessary libraries have been installed and compiled and all lives in the home folder `cd ~`

-    note: the Docker container will use your VPS's host network so your player IP will be your VPS IP
+    > Note: the Docker container will use your VPS's host network so your player IP will be your VPS IP

 2. [Run Chips](https://github.com/chips-blockchain/chips#step-2-create-chips-data-dir-chipsconf-file-and-restrict-access-to-it)